WHY DO WHALES BEACH?

 But before we sort out which way a pod of disorientated whales and dolphins might swim we need to consider three facts:

 (2) The eyes of the pilot and false killer whales, the most frequent mass stranders, are set on the sides rather than the front of their heads.
 They cannot see in front of them, which explains why they use biosonar exclusively in navigation and finding fish in the dark.
 On the other hand, dolphins with pointed beaks have a little better eyesight looking forward.
 The question is why don’t they use their eyesight to stay out of the unsafe pounding surf zone?
 Several answers come to mind.
 For one, the average stranding does not occur until ~3 weeks after the suspicious seaquake encounter.
 It is likely that they can avoid a beaching at first by using their eyes (spyhopping).
 But when the combination of severe dehydration and vitamin depletion weakening their eyesight, they would not be able to see any great distance, especially at night.
+The available research indicates that physical, visuomotor, psychomotor, and cognitive performance occurs when 2% or more of body weight is lost due to lack of fresh water.
 Eyesight would also fail as they neared a rough surf zone where sand and bubbles were being injected into the water by the breaking waves.
 It is also thought that the vision of vitamin-depleted, dehydrated odontoceti would be of little value in staying off the beach at night, especially during a rough sea.
 This might explain why most stranded pods are discovered at the high tide mark early in the morning by the first visitors to the area.

 But let’s be a bit more scientific.
 We know from Newton’s first law that thrust is required to cause our pod to move through calm waters.
 If thrust was the only force applied, a lost pod would continuously gain speed.
 However, this never happens because thrust is always countered by drag forces that push back against any movement.
 The faster a pod swims in a calm sea, the greater becomes the drag force trying to slow them down.